-When flares are used to initiate TTC at traffic incidents, more permanent traffic devices should replace them as soon as practical.
-Both the flare and its supporting device should then be removed from the roadway.
+When flares are used to initiate temporary traffic control at traffic incidents or for short-term temporary traffic control, more permanent traffic devices should replace them as soon as practical.
+Both the flare and its supporting device should be removed from the roadway.